These easy buttered egg noodles take only 15 minutes to make. It’s a quick and simple recipe, and you only need 6 simple ingredients.

-Use extra wide egg noodles or similar.
-In the past, I’ve also used rotini and egg noodle mini lasagna sheets and they worked great!
+Use dried extra wide egg noodles or similar.
+I’ve also used rotini and farfalle.

-It takes about 6-8 minutes to cook egg noodles al dente.
+It takes about 8 to 10 minutes to cook egg noodles al dente.
 If unsure, follow package directions.

 Tips for Success

-- Try not to overcook the noodles.
-They should take 6-8 minutes in boiling water.
-Run cold water through the noodles as you drain them.
-This will stop the cooking process and ensure they don’t get mushy or overcooked.
+- Don’t overcook the noodles.
+They should take 8 to 10 minutes in boiling water.
+Run the cooked noodles through cold water – this will stop the cooking process and ensure they don’t get mushy.

-- Use “extra wide egg noodles” for best results.
-If you can’t find egg noodles, try rotini or egg noodle mini lasagna sheets.
+- Use dried extra wide egg noodles for best results.
+If you can’t find egg noodles, try rotini or farfalle.

 - If you don’t like parsley, omit it.
-As an alternative, you can add some dried Italian seasoning or dried parsley flakes to taste.
+As an alternative, use dried Italian seasoning or dried parsley flakes to taste.